Nevexo/CO1706-Assignment-2/README.md

 | Brendan  | EcksMusicBrendan | A default user account holding reviews on tracks 1 and 61 |

 ## Running with Docker
-EcksMusic was tested with Docker, using the Dockerfile found in php-image and MariaDB.
+This assignment was tested with Docker, using the Dockerfile found in php-image and MariaDB.
 Run `docker-compose up -d` from the root directory and navigate to http://localhost

+If testing through some other means, it may be necessary to alter the database connection details, these can be found in `src/php/vars.php` file.